Ergodic theory for Riemann surface laminations: a survey: Introduction

 In Section \ref{S:Mass} we study the mas-distribution for directed positive harmonic currents in the local and global settings.
 Applications to the recurrence phenomenon of a generic leaf will be considered.
 The material for this section is mainly taken from \cite{DinhNguyenSibony12,NguyenVietAnh17c}.

+A fundamental contribution to the ergodic theory of laminations/foliations has been made by Garnett in \cite{Garnett} where she introduces the notion of directed harmonic measures and considers the diffusions of the heat equation in the Riemannian context.
+This idea is further developed by Candel \cite{Candel2}.
 In Section \ref{S:Ergodic_theorems} we introduce the diffusions of the heat equation for laminations (possibly with singularities) with respect to a positive harmonic current directed by a lamination.
-This approach allows us in \cite{DinhNguyenSibony12} to extend the classical theory of L. Garnett \cite{Garnett} and A. Candel \cite{Candel2} to Riemann surface laminations with singularities or to foliations with not necessarily bounded geometry.
+This approach allows us in \cite{DinhNguyenSibony12} to extend the classical theory of Garnett \cite{Garnett} and Candel \cite{Candel2} to Riemann surface laminations with singularities or to foliations with not necessarily bounded geometry.
 We present two kinds of ergodic theorems for such currents: one associated to the heat diffusions and one of geometric nature close to Birkhoff's averaging on orbits of a dynamical system.

 In Section \ref{S:Entropy} we present a notion of hyperbolic entropy, using hyperbolic time, for laminations by hyperbolic Riemann surfaces.
 When the lamination is compact and transversally smooth, we state some theorems on the finiteness of the hyperbolic entropy.
 A notion of metric entropy is also introduced for directed positive harmonic measures.
 This section is based on our joint-works with Dinh and Sibony in \cite{DinhNguyenSibony14a,DinhNguyenSibony14b}.